Learn About Multiple Myeloma

 Multiple myeloma and other plasma cell neoplasms can also cause amyloidosis.
 This rare disease occurs when amyloid proteins slowly deposit in normal tissue, affecting the function of the affected organ.

-The American Cancer Society estimated that about 26,850 new cases of multiple myeloma would be diagnosed in the United States in 2015, and that the disease would cause about 11,240 deaths.
+Each year, the American Cancer Society estimates that about 35,000 new cases of multiple myeloma get diagnosed in the United States, causing around 12,000 deaths in the country each year.

 Multiple Myeloma Symptoms